A Simple Guide On Diabetes And The Ketogenic Diet

 Many are concerned about the fact that diabetic patients can follow a ketogenic diet and if they could benefit from following the same.

-Usually, what happens is that you eat a lot of carbs, and these carbs are broken into sugar in your body.
-This sugar is then converted to energy.
+Usually, when you eat a lot of carbs, your body breaks them down into sugar, which is then converted to energy.
 However, since the keto diet is very low on carbs, it uses fat to produce energy.

 It could benefit diabetic patients as the body doesn’t use glucose or sugar to convert into energy as it usually does when you’re on an ordinary diet.